oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_safe_target_alert_policy_association_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The OCID of the new compartment to move the target-alert policy association to.</div>
+                                            <div>The OCID of the compartment to move the target-alert policy association to.</div>
                                                         </td>
             </tr>
                                 <tr>